 Although this journey can look relatively different for intended couples based on their country law and other circumstances, there are some steps that can be considered common among all cases.
 We as the TebMedTourism Co. professional team in Iran, are going to clarify how to start a surrogacy process.
 You can also read more about surrogacy in Iran if you are interested.
 Below you can read a general outline of what to expect during the process.

-Step one: Consulting with physician and Deciding if surrogacy is the best choice
+Step one: Consulting with a physician and Deciding if surrogacy is the best choice

 The first step in each surrogacy procedure is to carefully consider whether there are other options or surrogacy is the best and last choice for you.